bieganski/mtkcpu/README.md

 ### Quick Start
 See [Quick Start Page](doc/run.md) and find out how simple it is to deploy fully functional `mtkCPU` with one command!
 We provide one-liner that generates a bitstream with Block RAM memory initialized with a specified .elf's content!

+### And.. what if I want to try it with openOCD and GDB?

+So the [Quick start](#quick-start) is really quick to start with, but it "embeds" program embedded in bitstream and loaded during board programming.
+In order to change the program, full bitstream rebuild is required.

+For flexibility Thanks to `Debug Module` implementation, `mtkcpu` gives you such possibility

 ### Test coverage